Automation: Hooks

 user_message- Environment:

-- When: Just before the request is sent to the LLM provider.
+- When: Just before the provider request.

 - Environment: